 The campus is situated on fifty-seven acres of land overlooking the town of Sussex.
 The lower part of the campus is located along Main Street and Western Street.
-This includes Nicholson Hall which contains the library, computer lab, and Student Success Centre, and the Burbury Administration Centre which accommodates administrative offices, the Enrolment and Communications department, and classrooms.
+This includes Nicholson Hall which contains the library, computer lab, and Student Success Centre, and the Burbury Administration Centre which accommodates administrative offices, the Enrolment and Communications Department, and a classroom.
 The upper campus is site of four student residences, Stairs Hall containing the cafeteria and classrooms, and the Mitchell Student Centre, which includes recreation facilities, the Blazer Deli, lounge, and Student Services office.
-The upper campus also includes buildings housing the Academic Department, the Music Department, faculty offices, and recreational fields.
+The upper campus also includes buildings housing the Academic, the Finance, and Plant Operations Departments, faculty offices, and recreational fields.
 Nearby is the President's home.
+The Worship Department is housed in the lower level of the Saunders Irving Chapel.